thomasjungblut/thomasjungblut.com/content/blog/graph/mincut/mincut.md

 // currentBestPartition now contains our first partition.
 ```

-Similar to the pseudo-code, we try to find the best `cut of the phase` and merge the graph until it only contains two vertices.
+Similar to the pseudo-code, we try to find the best `cut of the phase` and merge the graph until we converge on a single merged vertex.

 As you can see, `mergeVerticesFromCut` is not defined and I leave it up to you to implement as homework.
 I want to leave a couple of pictures from the paper however as they explain pretty well what needs to be done.
 Let's take the output from the Maximum Adjacency Search above: